stakewise/js-sdk/packages/stakewise-methods/README.md

   const balances = await methods.getBalances()

   const {
-    swiseTokenBalance, // amount of SWISE BigNumber
-    rewardTokenBalance, // amount of rETH2 BigNumber
-    stakedTokenBalance, // amount of sETH2 BigNumber
+    swiseTokenBalance, // BigNumber with amount of SWISE stakedTokenBalance, // BigNumber with amount of sETH2 rewardTokenBalance, // BigNumber with amount of rETH2 nativeTokenBalance, // BigNumber with amount of ETH } = balances
-    nativeTokenBalance, // amount of ETH BigNumber
-  } = balances
 } catch (error) {
   console.error(error)